-- Customer Complaints per thousand journeys, - Customer Satisfaction (survey results), - Station and train cleanliness and presentation, - Levels of ticket less travel, gating and ticket machine availability, - Quality of manual announcements on station and on train, - Punctuality, reliability and passenger delays, - Infrastructure punctuality and reliability impacts, - Staff availability and attitude, - Patronage, - Puducherry maps of the stations available on request, and - Audible announcements of the next train and the destination contact handling and lost property company and that the service is paid for per contact/ per item basis.
+- Customer Complaints per thousand journeys, - Customer Satisfaction (survey results), - Station and train cleanliness and presentation, - Levels of ticket less travel, gating and ticket machine availability, - Quality of manual announcements on station and on train, - Punctuality, reliability and passenger delays, - Infrastructure punctuality and reliability impacts, - Staff availability and attitude, - Patronage,

+• Chennai Old Mahabalipuram Road maps of the stations available on request, and Audible announcements of the next train and the destination

+Customer Service Centre

+Given the size of, it is not practical to set up a bespoke customer service centre.
+It is therefore proposed that this function and that of lost property is contracted out to a specialist customer contact handling and lost property company and that the service is paid for per contact/ per item basis.
 Customers will also be able to obtain information from the Transport Info line.

-Customer Service Center

-Given the size of, it is not practical to set up a bespoke customer service centre.
-It is therefore proposed that this function and that of lost property is contracted out to a specialist customer